Founders and early startup employees have a unique opportunity to create personal wealth.

 Charity doesn’t have to be writing a check.
-Volunteering your expertise to a charitable organization is a great start.
+Volunteering your expertise to a charitable organization can be a great start.
 Founders and employees can get creative by gifting their equity, an asset that can grow meaningfully over time.

 Navins, Vice President of Corporate & Executive Giving at Fidelity Charitable, says that founders and startup employees are often dynamic forces for charitable causes.

 “What makes the entrepreneurial donor unique is they approach their giving with a really hands-on approach,” Navins said.

 “They’re wanting to be involved with the nonprofit they're giving to, wanting to be involved in the decisions that are being made about how the funds are being used.
 That really mirrors the way those entrepreneurs are approaching their business.”

 This hands-on approach can help founders and startup employees grow not only their company — but the personal wealth that comes with successful scaling.

 Are you a founder or startup employee looking for more visibility into the value of your financial assets - including stock options and startup equity?
 We've come together with Weathramp, which can connect people to the right fee-only advisor who may help them meet their financial goals.